weiganghuang/holops-1803/task1.md

   encapsulation dot1q <stag>
   ```

-In this task, you will create a service package skeleton, and a service
-Yang model to capture the service attributes.
-You will
-then create service to device mapping to support the configuration of
-CLIs.
-At the end, you will deploy the service package
-onto your NSO host.
+In this scenario, you will create a service package skeleton and a service Yang model to capture the service attributes shown in the table above.
+You will then create service-to-device mapping to support the configuration of CLIs as shown above.
+Finally, you will deploy the service package onto your NSO host.
+The service model is illustrated in the figure that follows.
+As shown in the diagram, L2Vpn is modelled as a list of ncs services. “sr-name” is the key of the list.
+Each L2Vpn contains leaf nodes of order-number and customer-name.
+In addition, it contains a list of pe-devices, each with a Bundle-Ether port and a stag (service tag).

 The service YANG model:

 ![](./media/media/image10.png)

-As shown in the
-diagram, L2Vpn is modelled as a list of ncs services. `sr-name` is the
-key of the list.
-Each L2Vpn contains leaf nodes of `order-number` and
-`customer-name`.
-In addition, it contains a list of `pe-devices`, each with
-a `Bundle-Ether` port and an `stag` (service tag).

 ### Create Service Skeleton

-1. From NSO application VM, create a service skeleton package using
+1. 1.
+From the NSO vm  create a service skeleton package using
     `ncs-make-package` command, name it `L2Vpn`.

     ```